 Waubonsee Community College is an American Heart Association (AHA) Training Center.
 Two-year AHA certifications can be provided in CPR/AED and First Aid.
+We provide American Heart Association.

-We provide a regular schedule of CPR classes on campus, and also bring training to businesses and organizations.
+a regular schedule of CPR classes on campus, and also bring training to businesses and organizations.
 Our expert instructors ensure consistent, high-quality training and hands-on practice in key techniques.
+Find more information at www.waubonsee.edu/CPR.